Final Fantasy 7 25th anniversary showcase is coming next week with all eyes on Remake Part Two

 Join us next week for around 10 minutes to celebrate 25 years of @FinalFantasy VII: https://t.co/y074ldZMhgCo-stream the broadcast and share your reactions with #FFVII25th.
 Please be excited. pic.twitter.com/DskOd2CxQjJune 10, 2022

 That's because Final Fantasy series creative Tetsuya Nomura actually teased as much last month.
-Speaking during a livestream, Nomura said that new information surrounding Final Fantasy 7 Remake Part Two would be debuting early next month in June, so it's not hard to imagine the game showing up here.
+Speaking during a livestream, Nomura said that new information surrounding Final Fantasy 7 Remake Part Two would be debuting in June, so it's not hard to imagine the game showing up here.

 In a follow-up tweet (opens in new tab) to the new announcement, Square Enix revealed the new showcase will be just 10 minutes long.
 That's not long to get across information, but when you consider the showcase could involve just three games - Remake Part Two, The First Solder, and Ever Crisis - it actually fits perfectly.